adtm/tech-guidebook/ssl.tls.md

              <-- #2
              --> #3
                            (#4)
+```

-#3. the client confirms that the ssl certificate is trustworthy.
+`#3.` the client confirms that the ssl certificate is trustworthy.
 This is done by decrypting it with the CA authorities public key and checking the domain name an other information.

-# Also, the client generates a pre-master key (not getting into the details), which is signed by the servers public key.
+Also, the client generates a pre-master key (not getting into the details), which is signed by the servers public key.

-#4.
-Because the pre-master key was signed by the public key of the server, only the private key and decrypt it.
+`#4.` Because the pre-master key was signed by the public key of the server, only the private key and decrypt it.
 After doing so, the client and the server now have a shared key which is used to encrypt and decrypt all the communication.

-```
+---

-#### P.S Have in mind TLS 1.3 works differently by having less roundtips
+##### `P.S Have in mind TLS 1.3 works differently by having less roundtips`
-#### P.P.S This is a generic explanation to have an understanding how data travels without digging into many technical details.
+##### `P.P.S This is a generic explanation to have an understanding how data travels without digging into many technical details.`